C – Definitions of Ailments

 – Cyst – An abnormal lump or swelling, filled with fluid or semisolid material, in any body organ or tissue.

-– Cystitis – Inflammation of the urinary bladder.
+– – Inflammation of the urinary bladder.

 – Cystoscope – Instrument used to examine the urinary bladder.